samelhousseini/km-openai/README.md

 1. `enable_redis_search`: enables search with embeddings in Redis

-1. `enable_cognitive_search`: enables semantic search and lookup in Cognitive Search.
+1. `enable_cognitive_search`: enables vector search, semantic search and lookup in Cognitive Search.

 1. `evaluate_step`: search text results sometimes have the answer to the question but the results might be so long that OpenAI completion call might miss that information (too much noise). `evaluate_step` was created to address this problem.
 This is a separate call to the OpenAI Completion API to identify the facts that are relevant only to the question.